HengLan/LaSOT_Evaluation_Toolkit/README.md

 In *IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*, 2019.

 ## Contact
-If you have any questions on <a href="http://vision.cs.stonybrook.edu/~lasot/">LaSOT</a>, please feel free to contain Heng Fan at hefan@cs.stonybrook.edu.
+If you have any questions on <a href="http://vision.cs.stonybrook.edu/~lasot/">LaSOT</a>, please feel free to contact Heng Fan at hefan@cs.stonybrook.edu.